 (Courtesy of NYU)

 The human brain is the most complex object on Earth, and most of us are unaware of its true potential.
-In the modern world, it is quite common to be suffering from certain psychological and emotional limitations such as ADHD, anxiety, insomnia and lack of motivation.
+In the modern world, it is quite common to be suffering from certain psychological and emotional complications such as ADHD, anxiety, insomnia and lack of motivation.
 This is due to the simple fact that we do not know how to tell our brain to stop doing what it is doing.

 The open-ended interviews have revealed that the average person spends about 20% of their day trying to concentrate (on their work, studies, etc.) and/or to fall asleep.
 This proves how limited the average person’s control over their brain is.
 Research shows that by learning how to orchestrate the chemical, physical and functional changes that happen in our brain, we could gain ultimate control over the remaining course of our lives.